vulcanize/vulcanizedb/documentation/seed-node.md

 `make install`

 If we want to use Postgres as our backing datastore, we need to use the vulcanize fork of go-ipfs.
-This fork supports the Postgres datastore plugin and has been adjusted to use `dep` instead of Go modules since Go modules cannot work with un-versioned forks and we need to use an un-versioned fork of go-ipfs-config.

 Start by adding the fork and switching over to it: